Databricks (via Direct Connect method)

 Step 3) Manually run an ad hoc load to test the integration

-• Next to your new Source, click on the Run manual load icon
+• Next to the Source click on the menu icon and select Run

-• After the source load is triggered, a pop up bar will appear taking you to the Monitor tab in the Batch Manager page.
-This is the usual page you visit to view the progress of source loads
+• After the manual run is triggered, a pop up bar will appear containing a link that can take you to the Monitor tab where you can check the progress of the job.

 Troubleshooting failed loads